trucngo100/data-analyst-portfolio-projects/Portfolio_Rachel_Ngo.md

 | Compensation & Retention Drivers | Monthly Income vs. Attrition, Total Working Years vs. Income, Attrition by Tenure (Years of Working) |

 #### *1. [Using Financial Data for Portfolio Management and Deal Sourcing](#a-project-using-financial-data-for-portfolio-management-and-deal-sourcing)*
-- Cleaned and merged 3K+ records using Python and Snowflake, enabling investors to evaluate their portfolio’s value changes within the 2022-2024 timeframe and benchmark portfolio performance gain the average of region and industry and assess the concentration risks with their investment allocations.
+- Cleaned and merged 3K+ records using Python and Snowflake, enabling investors to evaluate their portfolio’s value changes within the 2022-2024 timeframe, evaluate concentration risks and benchmark portfolio performance against the region's average and industry's average.
 - Built an interactive Tableau dashboard to visualize YoY trends, evaluate current allocations, and compare in-portfolio companies against out-of-portfolio companies’ performance.
 This enables stakeholders to identify new investment opportunities such as Cybersecurity and Asia-based companies.
 - Designed a Snowflake star-schema to reduce data redundancy and improve data quality.
 Created a single consolidated table to use as input data for Tableau, reducing data retrieval time and making data joining unnecessary when building visualization.